nikglavin/react-testing-fundamentals/README.md

   - Happo
   - Phantom CSS

-### Outlining the contract
+## Creating a test plan

-Understanding a component’s contract is the most important part of testing a React component.
-A contract defines the expected behavior of your component and what assumptions are reasonable to have about its usage.
+The first step to TDD is understanding a component’s contract.
+A contract defines the expected behavior of your component and what assumptions are reasonable to have about its usage this arguably is the most important part of testing.

+A common pattern when using mocha is to place the component path in the initial describe block and then often every thing is lumped in the initial describe for the component with no further separation.

+Utilising describe blocks can help to make you test more organised and act as better documentation.
+A simple definition is “describes” are meant to explain conditions, where “it” is used to explain the expected output.

+What we also do is to group the main “describes” by some sort of context, which usually looks something like this:
+- **describe('life-cycle')** - contains tests related to react life cycle functions
+- **describe('callbacks')** - contains everything related to callback functions and interactions
+- **describe('rendering')** - contains everything related to rendered output

 For example, the main describe “Core::Buttons::LinkButton” might be useful to “uniquely” identify this specific test in the test runner output.
 Fortunately with Jest (and probably with other test runners as well) this is not necessary anymore.
 Jest groups all tests by their filenames.
 If a test fails you will then get the “path” to the failed assertion, as well as a lot of useful information.
 That’s one of the things I love the most about Jest, they really did an amazing job.

-“describes” are meant to explain conditions, whereas “its” are meant to explain the expected output.

-What we also do is to group the main “describes” by some sort of context, which usually looks something like this: describe('rendering') // contains everything related to rendered output describe('callbacks' /* interactions */) // contains everything related to callback functions and interactions describe('life-cycle') // contains tests related to react life cycle functions
+When writing an test case be as specific as possible in the description ensure to capture the business logic so the spec documents the features

 ## What’s in a good unit test

-Focus on writing test that matter that capture the essence of the component.
+Focus on writing test that matter and capture the essence of the component.
 That is write tests that validate behaviors and business requirements rather than testing markup and rendering of generic elements.

-Testing is more important than linting and static analysis and a strong test suite can save the drastically reduce the cost of delivering new features allowing developers to move fast without introducing bugs.
+Testing is more important than linting and static analysis and a strong test suite can drastically reduce the cost of delivering new features allowing developers to move fast without introducing bugs.

 All good test cases should adhere to the following rules, tests should be:

-- **Isolated** — all interactions with external services are mocked and should not rely on pre conditions within the test environment
+- **Isolated** - all interactions with external services are mocked and should not rely on pre conditions within the test environment
-- **Specific** — a small change in functionality should return a specific failure message (single assert per case)
+- **Specific** - a small change in functionality should return a specific failure message (single assert per case)
 - **Focused on intent** - A test should describe what the system does not how so that you can easily refactor

 ### Questions that a good test should answer